-In 2021, Midpen is beginning a collaborative 5-year wildlife and livestock protection study in collaboration with scientists who study wildlife and livestock conflict management.
+In 2021, Midpen began a collaborative 5-year wildlife and livestock protection study in collaboration with scientists who study wildlife and livestock conflict management.

 The purpose of this research is to safeguard native plant and wildlife while promoting the economic sustainability of conservation grazing where livestock predation by wildlife may occur.